hughperkins/selfstudy-IBP/README.md

 ## news

-- just discovered that when the notebooks are displayed in the github viewer, any consecutive equations are displayed showing only the last equation
+- 2015 jan 11: just discovered that when the notebooks are displayed in the github viewer, any consecutive equations are displayed showing only the last equation
   - a temporary workaround for this is to put `&nbsp;` between the equations, which is a bit ugly, but better than skipping equations